Topical alignment in online social systems: Related Work

-These works are more related to networks centered in some kind of digital artifact, e.g., image, article, etc. Twitter, however, is more centered on the information posted by its users.
+Some of these works are more related to networks centered in some kind of digital artifact, e.g., image, article, etc. Twitter, however, is more centered on the information posted by its users.
 Furthermore, hashtags or other features, by themselves, are not sufficient to assess similarity among users as they do not fully capture the context of users' messages.
 Thus, despite their findings, these works leave aside the latent semantics in the information sharing.
-It is necessary to look at a higher granularity to capture the different kinds of content that users are engaged with, which we achieve using topics of information as the ones shown in Figure \ref{fig:topics}.
-To the best of our knowledge, no study has explored homophily in this way.
+Others had to rely on an external tool or specific classification to measure users similarity \cite{Choudhury11, NBERw20681, Kang2012a}.
+It is necessary to look at a higher granularity to capture the different kinds of content that users are engaged with, which we achieve using topics of information.
+To the best of our knowledge, no study has explored the topic in this way.
 Thereby, our work contributes to the understanding of the nature of relationships in a social network exploring a component still hard to be manipulated: the different kinds of information that traverse the network.